 In September 1989 Holy War was brought by the Bala Lake Railway from its private owner, and in 1995 she was repainted into a dark blue and black livery.
 This ended the crimson lake colour worn since first entering service at Dinorwic.
 The locomotive had a reputation for being rather rough in operation during her first ten years of operation.
 In addition, her reversing level did not like going into reverse.
 In 1989 the reason for this fault was discovered, Holy War had been running with an expansion link on one side from another Hunslet quarry locomotive, Lady Madcap, which was not of the same Hunslet Alice Class.
 The link on the other side was from sister engine Covertcoat.
 The quarry fitters had obviously not being too particular where bits came from when reassembling locomotives.
 With this fault rectified, Holy War was much improved, and is now a very sprightly old lady.

-In June 2018 Holy War is due to take part in the Ffestiniog Railway's Hunslett 125 event, celebrating 125 years of the Ffestiniog's Hunslet locomotives Linda and Blanche.
+In June 2018 Holy War is took part in the Ffestiniog Railway's Hunslett 125 event, celebrating 125 years of the Ffestiniog's Hunslet locomotives Linda and Blanche.
 Holy War was withdrawn for its 10 year overhaul at the end of the 2018 Auguest Bank Holiday.
 It was hoped that she would return to operation in 2019, but it is now expected Holy War will return to operation in 2019.

 Current Location - Bala Lake Railway, Bala, Gwynedd